panzershaft/Haskell/Lists/IntroToLists.md

 	33.2
 	```

-1. head: Returns the head (1st element) of the list
+1. *head*: Returns the head (1st element) of the list
 	```
 	ghci> head [5,4,3,2,1]
 	5
 	```

-2. tail: chops of the head and returns rest of elemets
+2. *tail*: chops of the head and returns rest of elemets
 	```
 	ghci> last [5,4,3,2,1]
 	1
 	```

-3. last: takes a list and returns the last element
+3. *last*: takes a list and returns the last element
 	```
 	ghci> head [5,4,3,2,1]
 	5
 	```

-4. init: takes a list and return everything but the last element
+4. *init*: takes a list and return everything but the last element
 	```
 	ghci> init [5,4,3,2,1]
 	[5,4,3,2]
 	```

-5. length: gives length of the string
+5. *length*: gives length of the string
 	```
 	ghci> length [5,4,3,2,1]
 	5
 	```

-6. reverse: reverses a list
+6. *reverse*: reverses a list
 	```
 	ghci> reverse [5,4,3,2,1]
 	[1,2,3,4,5]
 	```

-7. take: takes elements from the list from beginning of the list
+7. *take*: takes elements from the list from beginning of the list
 	```
 	ghci> take 3 [5,4,3,2,1]
 	[5,4,3]